A complete guide to site fees for residential park homes

 Water, sewage, and electricity costs are paid directly to the park and are set at a fixed rate.
 However, the cost of heating oil is variable.

-However, each park has a different system in place regarding energy bills, and they’re set in completely different locations.
+As you can see, the site fees at both of these parks differ hugely.
+However, each site has a different system in place regarding energy bills, and they’re set in completely different locations (and countries!)

+Site fees for residential park homes in the UK are usually paid monthly.
 The instalments you pay will be shown on your agreement documentation and are typically paid each month for the month to come.

-That said, some park owners may charge an annual or quarterly site fee instead, so always research this before entering into an agreement.
+However, some park owners may charge an annual or quarterly site fee instead, so always research this before entering into an agreement.

 Mobile Homes (Pitch Fees) Act 2023

-If you weren’t aware, this act came into force on 2 July 2023 and changed how site fees for residential park homes are calculated in the UK.
+The Mobile Homes (Pitch Fees) Act came into force on 2 July 2023 and changed how site fees for residential park homes are calculated in the UK.

-From now on, the inflationary index used in annual pitch fee reviews must be CPI (consumer price index) rather than RPI (retail price index).
+The changes meant that the inflationary index used in annual pitch fee reviews must be CPI (consumer price index) rather than RPI (retail price index).
+This is good news for residents, as RPI inflation is typically higher than the former.

 Specialist park home insurance through Ripe